RobertTalbert/calculus/course-documentation/mth201-w2021-syllabus.md

 **Prerequisites:** MTH 124, or both MTH 122 and MTH 123, or placement via the Calculus Readiness Test.

-**General Education:** The final page of this syllabus gives information about the General Education requirements that MTH 201 fulfills.
+**General Education:** Information about the General Education requirements that MTH 201 fulfills is posted on Blackboard.

 ## Key Information